Remyvts11/yes-chef-pm2/README.md

  Expected - Game is expected to tell player wether they have selected the correct ingredients based on the recipe card they previously chose

- Tested   - Tested the game by chosing the wrong items for the recipe card selected and submitting them Result   - Game acted as expected and produced a try again pop up message letting the player know they were wrong
+ Tested   - Tested the game by chosing the wrong items for the recipe card selected and submitting them Expected - Gme will alert user that they missed some ingredients Result   - Game acted as expected and produced a try again pop up message letting the player know they were wrong